yosang/csharp-events/readme.md

 # C# Events
 A simple demonstration of the `publisher - subscriber` pattern using C# events.

 An event is simply something that happens, a mouse click for example.
-This event can be broadcaster to any class that subscribes to it.
+This event can be broadcasted to any class that subscribes to it.

 This is useful for:
 - **UI** - Button clicks, key presses etc.